apache/cloudstack-documentation/source/adminguide/virtual_machines/importing_vmware_vms_into_kvm.rst

         The cloning process may take some time to complete and is used to ensure data consistency, disk consolidation, etc.
-      - If the instance on VMware is in **stopped** state, we directly use the instance to export it's OVF files.
+      - If the instance on VMware is in **stopped** state, we directly use the instance to export its OVF files.
     - Converts the OVF on the temporary storage location to KVM using **virt-v2v**.
 CloudStack (or the administrator) selects a running and enabled KVM host to perform the conversion (of the previously exported OVF files) from VMware to KVM using **virt-v2v**.
 If the binary is not installed, then the host will fail to convert the Instance.
       In case it is installed, it will perform the conversion into the temporary location to store the converted QCOW2 disks of the instance.
-      The disks are then moved into the destination storage pools for the instance.
       The virt-v2v conversion is a long-lasting process which can be set to time out by the global setting ``convert.vmware.instance.to.kvm.timeout``.
       The conversion process takes a long time because virt-v2v creates a temporary instance to inspect the source VM and generate the converted disks with the correct drivers.
 Additionally, it needs to copy the converted disks into the temporary location.
     - The converted instance (i.e. QCOW2 files) is then imported into the chosen KVM cluster.
-      Administrator can choose the KVM host to perform the import, or let CloudStack choose it.
+      Administrator can choose the KVM host to perform the import or let CloudStack choose it.
 Only enabled cluster and enabled hosts are considered.

 .. note:: Please do not restart the management servers while migration is in progress as it will lead to the interruption of the process and you will need to start again.